Kidney function review

 These points are educational and do not replace medical advice.
 A licensed clinician should review individual history, medications, risks, and state-specific availability before treatment.

-What kidney diagnosis do I have, and what are my recent eGFR, creatinine, urine albumin or protein, electrolytes, A1C, and blood-pressure readings?
+What kidney diagnosis do I have, and what are my recent eGFR, creatinine, urine albumin or protein, blood pressure, A1C, and electrolyte results?

 FAQs